installation¶

 The GitHub username and repository are configured in

-and are available inenv.config
+conf.pyand are available inenv.config.

 -